Mentuhotep III: Monuments

 Sankhkare Mentuhotep also had a mudbrick temple erected at Thoth Hill in Western Thebes.
 The temple was built on the site of an older archaic temple.
 It was dedicated to the god Montu-Ra.
 This temple may have been destroyed by an earthquake towards the end of the 11th Dynasty.

 It was long presumed that his own tomb and mortuary temple was begun in Deir el-Bahari, but never completed.
 This temple was located in a separate valley a short distance from his father's mortuary temple.
 A causeway would have led up to a temple platform.
 A burial chamber lined with limestone slabs was completed and sealed, but apparently it never contained a burial.
 The association of the monument with Sankhkare Mentuhotep was circumstantial, based on co-location with the tomb (TT280) of the High Steward Meketre, one of the chief officials of the reign.
-However Dorothea Arnold recently provided compelling evidence that the monument is the likely unfinished Theban tomb of Amenemhat I, the funerary monument of Sankhkare Mentuhotep remains unknown.
+However, Dorothea Arnold recently provided compelling evidence that the monument is the likely unfinished Theban tomb of Amenemhat I, the funerary monument of Sankhkare Mentuhotep remains unknown.
 However, the attribution of the monument to Amenemhat I is unproven as well.
 The owner of the unnamed royal burial place must remain open.

 Family

 Mentuhotep III was the son and successor of Mentuhotep II.
-One of the wives of Mentuhotep II, Tem, was given the title Mother of the Dual King and based on that title, she is almost certainly the mother of Mentuhotep III.
+One of the wives of Mentuhotep II, Tem, was given the title Mother of the Dual King and is the mother of Mentuhotep III.
 Mentuhotep III's family is mostly a mystery.
 It is currently believed that he fathered his successor Mentuhotep IV with one of his probable harem wives, Imi.
 This is, however, still debated among Egyptologists.
 Mentuhotep IV's mother is known to have been Queen Imi.
 If he was the son of Mentuhotep III, Imi must have been the wife of Mentuhotep III.